hector2333-prog/RL-Project/Part 3/README.md

 - Quantitative results (from `evaluations.npz`) should be complemented with qualitative inspection of gameplay videos.
 - This structure allows easy extension to additional environments or algorithms.
 - Wrapper Interactions and Design Constraints:
-    Observation compatibility.
     CropTopBar removes the score area from the Atari frame and produces an 84×84 grayscale image that preserves all gameplay-relevant visual information.
-This representation is compatible with pixel-based learning and reward shaping that relies on raw image intensities.

     SemanticMaskObs, on the other hand, replaces the raw image with a three-channel binary mask representing enemies, bombs, and buildings.
-This removes pixel intensity information and introduces an object-centric representation.
-As a result, it is incompatible with wrappers that rely on grayscale pixel values.
+This removes pixel intensity information.
+As a result, it is incompatible with wrappers that rely on grayscale pixel values, like AirRaidBuildingPenaltyWrapper.
+These two wrappers cannot be combined.

-    In particular, AirRaidBuildingPenaltyWrapper detects building damage by tracking changes in pixel intensity in a specific image region.
-Since semantic masks do not contain intensity information, this penalty logic becomes invalid when SemanticMaskObs is used.
-Therefore, these two wrappers cannot be combined.

     Reward shaping and normalization.
     AirRaidBuildingPenaltyWrapper applies a small negative reward when building damage is detected.
 When this wrapper is active, reward normalization (VecNormalize) is disabled.
-Normalizing rewards would dynamically rescale the penalty, changing its intended meaning and potentially destabilizing learning.
-Disabling normalization ensures the penalty remains consistent and interpretable.
+Normalizing rewards would dynamically rescale the penalty.
     Wrapper ordering.
     Wrapper order matters.
 Observation preprocessing must be applied before any reward-shaping wrapper that depends on visual content.
-Action wrappers must be applied before environment vectorization to ensure a consistent action space.
-Final wrapper configurations are carefully chosen to guarantee correct interactions and semantic consistency.
+Action wrappers must be applied before environment vectorization.

+- Rely on the report for more detailed information about our custom wrappers.
+Just take this considerations into account if you want to train the models.

 -----